BuildingSync/schema/proposals/2021/Delete Separate SHW from heating.md

 ## Overview

-This proposal is to address issue of the redundant `Separate SHW from heating` measure option under `ChilledWaterHotWaterAndSteamDistributionSystems` and `ServiceHotWaterSystems`.
+This proposal is to address the issue of the redundant `Separate SHW from heating` measure option under `ChilledWaterHotWaterAndSteamDistributionSystems` and `ServiceHotWaterSystems`.

 ## Justification